picEmily/Notes/题目笔记/BFS/TopSort.md

             for neighbor in node.neighbors:
                 node_to_indegree[neighbor] -= 1
                 if node_to_indegree[neighbor] == 0:
+                  	# 加入queue的条件是indegree减为0
                     queue.append(neighbor)

         return order

     def get_indegree(self, graph):
+      	“”“
+        构建一个map {node: indegree}
+        indegree means the amount of nodes point to this node ”“”
         node_to_indegree = {x: 0 for x in graph}

         for node in graph: